stefanodixon-ux/webMAN-MOD/README.md

 - Dump full RAM, LV1, LV2, VSH, RSX or a process memory range.
 - Support for remote view & update XRegistry settings
 - Artemis patch engine integrated with PS3MAPI and other modules
+- Apply payload from file to game process using /payload.ps3mapi
 - Remote syscalls

 #### Screen & video capture